Supporting Embedded Content

 return max(0, min(scroll, maxscroll))

-Make sure to use clamp_scroll method everywhere.
+Make sure to use the clamp_scroll method everywhere.
 For example, in scroll_to:

 class Frame: